fozgur/Python-Practices/README.md

 2. Enter the names of three political parties.
 3. Choose from the menu options to manage and analyze election results.

+## Dictionary_IO

+This Python program is designed to help you make informed choices when buying a product.
+It uses file operations and dictionaries to manage information about products and their ratings from different companies.
+The program keeps prompting the user for input until the special command 'exit' is entered.

+### Problem Description

+The objective is to create a Python program that advises users on which product to buy based on ratings from different companies.
+The program uses two input files, "products.txt" and "ratings.txt," to create dictionaries containing information about products and their ratings from various companies.

+### Program Workflow

+Read the input files, "products.txt" and "ratings.txt." </br>
+Create dictionaries for products and ratings, mapping each product to the company selling it and its rating. </br>
+Take a string input from the user, referring to the item they want to buy. </br>
+Find the company that sells the requested product with the highest rating. </br>
+Print the name of the selected company. </br>